conorbauer23/conorbauer23/README.md

 I'm Conor Bauer, a Customer Success Architect at Pantheon.

-- 🏍️ I love riding motorcycles in my free time.
+- 🌲 In my spare time, I care for my Bonsai garden.
 - :speech_balloon: Ask me about anything.
 - 📝 Open to learning new things, always!